dali-lab/build/milestones/week03/feature-specification.md

 We'll be using github wikis to keep track of some project documentation.
 If you haven't used it before [here's how](https://help.github.com/articles/about-github-wikis/).
 And some tips on using [markdown](https://guides.github.com/features/mastering-markdown/).

 🚀 [Initialize your wiki now](https://help.github.com/articles/about-github-wikis/).

-## Term 2 Additions:

-* Determine which features should be added to stick to the goals set in week 1.
-* Build instead of rebuild, and be careful not to scrap other work just because it's easier.